MCLD/greatreadingadventure/manual/technical/appsettings.md

 - `GraSqlSessionSchemaName` - _optional_ - the schema to use for the SQL Server distributed cache table, defaults to "dbo"
 - `GraSqlSessionTable` - _optional_ - the table to use for the SQL Server distributed cache, defaults to "Sessions"

+## Job settings

+- `GraJobSleepSeconds` - _optional_ - number of seconds to sleep between running background job tests like sending the welcome email

 ## Developer settings

 These settings are primarily of interest to developers working on The Great Reading Adventure source code.

 - `GraEmailOverride` - _optional_ - override any emails and send them to this address
 - `GraEnableRequestLogging` - _optional_ - allow logging of all Web requests

+## Platform settings

+These may need changing if you are scaling up to tens of thousands of participants.
+For more information about these settings, review [Microsoft documentation](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool.setminthreads).

+- `GraCompletionPortThreads` - _optional_ - override the default minimum number of worker threads that the thread pool creates on demand
+- `GraWorkerThreads` - _optional_ - override the default minimum number of asynchronous I/O threads that the thread pool creates on demand

 ## Logging with Serilog